mackieks/Shinobi-Scaler/README.md

 - Bridge the `prg` jumper with solder.
 - Plug USB-C into Shinobi. **Note:** USB-C port only works in one plug orientation.
 Flip plug if CH340C doesn't enumerate.
 - Verify COM port (or your platform's equivalent) is enumerating
-- Open GBS Control release of your choice in Arduino IDE (these steps assume you have already installed requisite libraries, etc.)
+- Open GBS-Control release of your choice in Arduino IDE (these steps assume you have already installed requisite libraries, etc.)
 - Set up Tools menu as shown, select CH340C port under Port menu, then program
 <img src='images/program.png' height='300'>
-- When programming is complete, unplug Shinobi, remove `prg` solder bridge, and power back up to access GBS Control Wi-Fi AP
+- When programming is complete, unplug Shinobi, remove `prg` solder bridge, and power back up to access GBS-Control Wi-Fi AP

 ## To-do
 - [ ] Upload demo photos of new revision